How does it work? > Spatial planning and physical environments

 The people, culture, places and spaces around us influence our relationship with movement and physical activity.
 Positive experiences of movement and physical activity that meet our needs encourage us to be - and stay - active.
-Make a move wants to encourage urban planning and design of physical environments to be done with an understanding of movement as an approach.
+Make a move wants to encourage that urban planning and design of physical environments is done with physical literacy as an approach.

 With good planning, communities can be designed so that the different urban environments promote movement.
 Land use, transport systems and architecture influence how people move, as does the form and design of outdoor and indoor environments.
 For example, people are more physically active in their daily lives if pedestrian and bicycle paths, walking routes, green spaces, fitness facilities and other services are easily accessible and safe.